briancaffey/cdk-fargate-patterns/README.md

 The sample below will create 3 fargate services associated with both external and internal ALBs.
 The internal ALB will have an alias(`internal.svc.local`) auto-configured from Route 53 so services can communite through the private ALB endpoint.

-By enabling the `spot` property, you will provision spot-only fargate tasks to help you save up to 70%.
-Check more details about [Fargate Spot](https://aws.amazon.com/about-aws/whats-new/2019/12/aws-launches-fargate-spot-save-up-to-70-for-fault-tolerant-applications/?nc1=h_ls).

 ```ts
 new DualAlbFargateService(stack, 'Service', {